herrreraaa/ME507/README.md

     /Drivers/motor      (Interfaces with motors)

 This repository contains all the files used to run the code on the STM32F411 MCU for sake of maintaining everything together.
+The directory:

+    /docs/html

+Contains doxygen documentation for the functions written in the custon drivers discussed above.